-co-founder, directorBen is a Grammy-winning arranger, vocal producer, and music director from Los Angeles.
+co-founder, camp directorBen is a Grammy-winning arranger, vocal producer, and music director from Los Angeles.
 A graduate of the USC Thornton School of Music, Ben sang with, arranged for, and directed four-time ICCA champions the SoCal VoCals during his time at USC.
 He is a longtime collaborator with Pentatonix, having co-arranged, engineered and produced all 5 of their currently released albums, including the platinum-selling "That's Christmas To Me".
 Ben also has an extensive resume in film, TV, and commercials, which includes work for Pitch Perfect 1 and 2, The Sing-Off, Glee, Covergirl, Lifetime, and MTV.
-He is currently working on assembling two exciting new vocal groups, so stay tuned!
+He is currently developing two exciting new a cappella groups.

 director of operationsTom is a passionate and dedicated a cappella facilitator, event producer, and music director.
 He is the exec. producer of the Los Angeles A Cappella Festival, and has formerly served as director of the Contemporary A Cappella League.
 With a considerable background in vocal and instrumental music, Tom was bitten by the a cappella bug in 2009 when he decided to create and direct his own group, the award-winning Frequency, and has been a passionate advocate of all-vocal music ever since.
 Currently music directing three vocal groups as well as a spiritual center, he balances music, work, and family, and lives with his wife and three children in Aliso Viejo.